Communicating with the Internet

 • Licensing.
 Tableau products connect to the internet to activate product keys.
 Unless you activate Tableau software with the Offline Activation Tool, all Tableau products must have access to the internet to validate licences.
 Specifically Tableau requires internet access during the following licensing operations: activation, deactivation and on the refresh maintenance date.
 For more information about these operations, see Manage Licences(Link opens in a new window).

-Tableau Server needs to connect to the following internet locations for licensing purposes:
+Tableau Server needs to connect to the following internet locations when activating product keys, registering the product and signing in to Tableau Cloud.

 • atr.licensing.tableau.com:443